JeroenVanB/LAMAS/index.md

 Next, _t_ = _n_ tricks are played, in which each player plays one card.
 During the first trick _t_<sub>1</sub>, the player left of the dealer starts.
 In the following rounds, the winner of the previous trick starts.
 The starting player is called _the opener_.
 Every player after the opener, should play a card matching the suit of the card played by the opener.
 If this is not possible, the player may play any card of his choice.
 #### Winning tricks
 The player who played the highest card during a trick, takes the trick.
-The cards follow the usual order, where 7 is the lowest and Ace is the highest (7, 8, 9, 10, Jack, Queen, King, Ace).
+The cards follow the usual order, where 2 is the lowest and Ace is the highest (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
 When a player plays a card of a different suit than the opener, it is considered the lowest and can never win.
 Trump cards, however, are always higher than the other cards.

 #### Number of cards
+The number of cards depend on the rumber of rounds.
+The number of rounds can usually freedly be determined by the players.
+We chose to play 5 rounds.
 In every round _r_, the players is dealt _t<sub>r</sub>_ cards.
 First, starting in the first round with _t<sub>1</sub>_ = 3.
 In each following round, every player is given _t<sub>r</sub>_ = _t<sub>r-1</sub>_+1 cards, up to 5 cards in total (in round 3).
 Then, starting with 2 more rounds are played, where the amount of cards decreases by 1.
 The game ends after round 5, where _n<sub>5</sub>=3.
 See the table below for clarification.
 To decrease the possible states, we minimized the amount of cards used in the game.
 This way it is known which cards are in the game and wich are not.
 E.g. in round 1, only the (Queen, King, Ace) of all the suits are used.
 This is also clarified in the table below